dewynl/msc_artificial_intelligence_eportfolio/src/data/knowledge-representation/krr-module-summary.md

 Knowledge Representation it's like creating a dictionary for computers.
 KRR devises formal languages and structures to capture facts, relationships, and concepts about the world.
 From simple rules to intricate ontologies, the goal is to build a knowledge base that computers can understand.

-## Knowledge Representation: A Historical Analysis and Its Relationship with Reasoning (Forum Discussion 1)
+## Knowledge Representation: A Historical Analysis and Its Relationship with Reasoning (Discussion Forum)

 As we were introduced into the realm of knowledge representation and reasoning (KRR), we started a conversation on whether or not KRR is a recent phenomenon and if it only became a topic of discussion with the development of computing technology and the need to represent knowledge in computer systems.